-Gutter splash pans, splash blocks, or downspout extensions are common means of drainage correction, may direct water several feet from your house, but that’s not enough to prevent water damage and foundation failure.
+Gutter splash pans, splash blocks, or downspout extensions are common means of drainage correction as they may direct water several feet from your house, but that’s not enough to prevent water damage and foundation failure.
 They are not but permanent solutions as they can also get moved or loosened very easily and allow the water to drain back towards your home.

 To fully protect your home from water damage and foundation problems, you need to install downspout extensions that direct any excess rainwater along a sloped path toward a low point away from your house.
 Usually, an experienced contractor will be able to evaluate your yard’s topography and devise a customized yard drainage plan for your home.